 - 2 teaspoons salt

-- ⅓ cup coconut / raw cane or date sugar
+- 1/3 cup coconut / raw cane sugar

-- Once done, let cool and squeeze out the juice by straining it through a fine mesh sieve or a muslin cloth.
+- Once done, let cool and squeeze out the juice by straining it through a fine mesh sieve.

-- You will get about 2½ cups of juice.
-Season and enjoy with fritters, chaat and other savories.
-In a jar you can keep the chutney in the fridge for up to 4 weeks and in the freezer for much longer.
+- This recipe is a great one to prep ahead.
+You can keep the chutney in an air tight jar in the fridge for up to 4 weeks and in the freezer for much longer.